Grading The Condition of Cassettes

 Started December 1st. of 2024.
 In progress...

-We are starting a conversation about creating a set of grading standards for blank sealed cassettes.
-Objectively, this page is meant to be informative and educational in order to help cassette enthusiasts better assess the condition of a sealed blank tape meant for collecting, usage, or re-sale.
+We are starting a conversation about creating a set of grading standards for blank sealed cassettes and their overall visual condition.
+Objectively, this page is meant to be informative and educational to help cassette enthusiasts better assess the grading condition of a sealed blank tape meant for collecting, usage, or re-sale.

 Proposed descriptions for each grading level.

-Grade A+ : 100% NOS cassette, 100% clean and free of any rips, cuts, and virtually scratch free.
-These have to be box-fresh like cassettes, which may contain a trace of super light scratches.
+Grade A: 100% NOS cassette, 100% clean and free of any rips, cuts, and virtually scratch free.
+These have to be box-fresh like cassettes, but may contain a trace of some light scuffing, often originated right at the manufacturing source.
+This A-Grading is to be assumed and not necessarily mentioned.

 * NOS: Never Opened Sealed or New Old Stock.